jamestalmage/promise-delegates/readme.md

 Every method has a nearly identical API.
 More detailed explanations with examples are in the sections below.

+- `config.apply(promiseInstance)` - Extend a single promise instance.

+- `config.wrap(promiseFn)` - Wrap a function and extend all returned promises.

 - `config.getter(propertyName, [childConfig])` - Define a getter that returns a promise for a member of the resolved value.
 Optionally extend the returned promise with another config.

 - `config.setter(propertyName)` - Define a setter.
 Setters can not specify a return value, so a promise is not returned.